Iran’s top nuclear scientist ‘killed by remote-controlled weapons’

 The International Atomic Energy Agency says that “structured program” ended in 2003.
 US intelligence agencies concurred with that assessment in a 2007 report.

-Israel insists Iran still maintains the ambition of developing nuclear weapons, pointing to Tehran’s ballistic missile program and research into other technologies.
+Israel insists Iran still wants to develop nuclear weapons, pointing to Tehran’s ballistic missile program and research into other technologies.
 Iran long has maintained its nuclear program is peaceful.

 Mr Shamkhani’s remarks drastically change the story of Mr Fakhrizadeh’s killing.
 Authorities initially said after the death on Friday (local time) that a truck exploded and then gunmen opened fire on the scientist, killing him.